Cumis Counsel

-Ghantous Law Corporation serves as California "Cumis Counsel" also known as Independent Counsel-- California Civil Code § 2860
+Ghantous Law Corporation serves as California Independent Counsel and "Cumis" Counsel -- California Civil Code § 2860

 About Us